vmware-archive/gcp-env-bootstrap/bosh-environment/README.md

     environments requested.
     In this case `pksfun-0503-fbloggs` and `pksfun-0503-gbloggs`.

-## Create a folder for the class

-In the GCP resource manager, within the `pivotal.io` organization, within the `CSO-Education` folder, find the folder for the course you are creating environments for.
-Within this folder, make a new folder for the class using the cohort id as the name.
-Take note of the folder id that is associated with this newly created folder, as it will be needed in the following step.

-## The generated `up.sh` script
+## Creating student environments

+Each environment has an up.sh script.
 It is used to deploy a jumpbox and a director.

 Inputs: